terotuomala/open-distro-elasticsearch-traefik/README.md

-# Open Distro for Elasticsearch Traefik
+# Open Distro for Elasticsearch with Traefik
 Open Distro for Elasticsearch stack running in Docker with Traefik as Reverse Proxy.
 Traefik handles traffic to Kibana Web Interface.
 Elasticsearch persist it's data to Docker volume.
 Health checks of the Kibana and Elasticsearch services is also included.

 ### Usage with docker-compose